-A member shall receive credited service for leave of absence due to qualified military service, authorized in advance by the employer, without contribution by the employee or employer if the member returns to the employ of a participating unit within one year from the member's date of discharge from the member's initial period of qualified military service and if the member remains in the employ of a participating unit for at least one year.
-The member may not receive credited service for any voluntary extension of qualified military service at the instance of the member beyond the initial period of enlistment, induction, or call to active duty.
-Credited service granted under this section shall be only for the initial period of time that the member is performing qualified military service.
+A member shall receive credited service for leave of absence due to qualified military service, authorized in advance by the employer, without contribution by the employee or employer if the member returns to the employ of a participating unit within one year from the member's date of discharge from the member's initial period of active military service and if the member remains in the employ of a participating unit for at least one year.
+The member may not receive credit for any voluntary extension of military service at the instance of the member beyond the initial period of enlistment, induction, or call to active duty.
 No credited service granted under this section may be considered to represent either member contributions or employer contributions for puposes of contribution withdrawals pursuant to this chapter.

 South Dakota Codified Law 3-12C-515 states, in part:

 If a member on leave of absence performing initial qualified military service dies, the member shall be considered to have returned from the leave of absence on the day before the member's death and become a contributing member for purposes of survivor benefits if the member has at least one year of credited service prior to the member's death, including the initial period of qualified military service.